Golden Mask (Russian award): Launch and early years

-In 2005, Boyakov left the team and was succeeded by Maria Revyakina whom he chose himself as a long-time colleague who shared his vision.
+In 2005, Boyakov left the team and was succeeded by Maria Revyakina, whom he chose himself as a long-time colleague who shared his vision.
 Under Revyakina, the Golden Mask kept growing.
 The budget for the ceremony in 2005 reached $100,000.
-In 2007, the Ministry of Culture became a co-operator of the Golden Mask and put forward the requirement to include its candidates in the expert council.
+In 2007, the Ministry of Culture became a co-operator of the Golden Mask and put forward the requirement to include its candidates on the expert committee.
 In 2008, a nomination for lighting and costume designers was added to the competitive program.
-In 2013, a nomination for Supporting roles was introduced.
+In 2013, a nomination for supporting roles was introduced.
 In addition to the spring Moscow festival and the award ceremony, the Golden Mask included annual tours of the best Russian productions all over the country and in the Baltic states, occasionally reaching other European countries like Poland and Israel.